kristinetuazon/minimize/README.md

 <br />

 For this project, I chose to use MongoDB, Express, NextJS and Node.
-Due to the serious time constraints to meet the minimal viable product of this project, I've relied heavily on Material UI for UI design.
+Due to the serious time constraints to meet the minimal viable features of this project, I've relied heavily on Material UI for UI design.
 It was my first time using MongoDB and NextJS, so I had to figure out to configure and learn these frameworks as I worked on this project.
 I personally used a non-SQL database because of the nature of my application--because information being sent and kept are soley reliant on the user (user-generated), there are no intrinsic connections with the data being collected and fetched except for the fact that a particular user is using it.

 <br />

 The front end client is being deployed in Vercel, creators of NextJS and was quite a natural choice when I decided to do the UI in Next.
 My express server is being deployed in Render.I chose to split the client and server side deployment for a future idea of having the application in a phone application with an accompanying website.
-Also, Vercel discourages a server upload in their own services since Next JS natively supports a serverless framework.

 ## Personal Reflections
 <br />